Maty156/masu-terminal-installer/README.md

 ---

 # Changelog

+### v10.0
+* **`install.sh` is now a launcher, not the installer.** It no longer contains the old `fzf`/`whiptail` flow — instead it detects your OS, installs Python if needed, creates a private virtual environment (`.masu-venv/`, gitignored), installs `textual` into it, and hands off to `masu_installer.py`.
+The end result: `./install.sh` is still the only command anyone needs to run — no manual `pip install`, `python -m venv`, or activating anything.
+* Sudo is now warmed up once, up front, in `install.sh` itself — before Python or the TUI even start — so there's only ever one password prompt, asked plainly in a normal terminal.
+* Verified end-to-end on a completely clean slate (no system-wide `textual`, no existing venv): OS detection, Python setup, venv creation, package install, and handoff to the real TUI all confirmed working with real subprocess runs, not just code review.
+* The old `install.sh` (fzf/whiptail flow) has been retired.
+If you relied on that specific interactive flow, `install_core.sh` still accepts the same `--theme=`/`--fastfetch=`/`--no-fonts` flags directly if you'd rather script around it yourself.

 ### v9.1
 * **Critical fix:** `masu_installer.py` would get stuck at 0% with no way to type a sudo password — the prompt had nowhere visible to go since Textual takes over the whole screen.
 Fixed using Textual's `app.suspend()`: when sudo credentials aren't already cached, the TUI now genuinely hands control back to your real terminal first (with a real, typeable password prompt) before resuming and starting the actual install.
 Verified with a real pty and a real password typed in, not just code review.